mm80843/T3.5/docs/index.md

 during Pandemics](article_tleuken_readiness_2021)
 * [Assessment method for new sustainability indicators providing pandemic resilience for residential buildings](article_tokazhanov_assessment_2021)
+* [How is COVID-19 Experience Transforming
+Sustainability Requirements of Residential
+Buildings?
+A Review](article_tokazhanov_how_2020)
 * [Preparing critical infrastructure for the future:
 Lessons learnt from the Covid-19 pandemic](article_tomalska_preparing_2022)
 * [Social distancing enhanced automated optimal design of